 "On the flip side, there are people with acid reflux that's causing a cough, scratchy throat or even some breakthrough heartburn on medications which lead to sleep disturbances," he said.
 "Those are the people that may be interested in surgical options."

 According to Dr. Tufts, laparoscopic Nissen fundoplication surgery may be an option for esophageal reflux not treated well by medications.
 Named for the Swiss surgeon who developed it, Nissen fundoplication is a procedure to reinforce the lower esophageal sphincter.
 In this procedure, the surgeon wraps the top of the stomach around the lower esophagus.
 This reinforces the lower esophageal sphincter, making it less likely that acid will back up in the esophagus.
 "Wrapping the stomach in this manner creates a pressure valve that will prevent reflux of acid and food contents back into the esophagus," Tufts stated.
-"The reflux surgery wasn't very popular at first because they had to do it through a large and painfull incision," said Dr. Tufts, "but once the new technology of both robotic and laparoscopic techniques became widely available, it's actually become a pretty popular operation."
+"The reflux surgery wasn't very popular at first because they had to do it through a large and painful incision," said Dr. Tufts, "but once the new technology of both robotic and laparoscopic techniques became widely available, it's actually become a pretty popular operation."

 "I still think they're safe medications," he added.
-"That's why in my discussions with patients, I'll recommend surgery only if their medications are not controlling their symtoms or they are having actual hard signs that they're not tolerating their medications."
+"That's why in my discussions with patients, I'll recommend surgery only if their medications are not controlling their symptoms or they are having actual hard signs that they're not tolerating their medications."